Graduation

 Alex Steinweiss: On the Record

-Alex Steinweiss: On the Record is a print based project with an emphasis on system design, book design, and a touch of brand identity.
-The objective of this project was to create a piece of design that fits within the context of the chosen designer.
-I chose Alex Steinweiss, the inventor of the album cover and a lifelong music industry designer.
-With this context in mind, I created a vinyl record jacket complete with a record, a dust jacket, and a “lyric” book.
-All together they would tell the story of Steinweiss and his place in the design world.
-After researching his history of brand design and album covers, I learned that he is very experimental with type and loved using bright colors to grab the attention of the consumers looking to buy records.
-I created my own template for a double sleeve record jacket and inner dust cover for a record.
+PROJECT BRIEF: Study a designer and create a project to present that research in the context of that designer's field and style.
+In this case, I researched Alex Steinweiss, the inventor of the modern album cover and lifelong music industry designer.
+MY TAKE: I created a gatefold vinyl record sleeve complete with a record, a dust jacket, and a “lyric” book.
+I learned that Steinweiss is very experimental with typography and loved using bright colors to grab the attention of the consumers looking to buy records.
+I used this as my driving inspiration in the making of this project.